mjcccccc/SQL_Project_Challenge/README.md

 ## Projects

 ### 1. Project 1: Retail Sales Analysis
-- **Description**: A comprehensive analysis of [briefly describe the dataset or problem being solved].
+- **Description**: This SQL project aims to demonstrate the skills and techniques typically employed by data analysts when working with retail sales data.
+It encompasses setting up a database, conducting exploratory analysis, and addressing business queries using SQL, making it a valuable learning experience for those new to data analysis.
-- **Skills Learned**: SQL querying, data aggregation, and reporting.
+- **Skills Learned**: Database Setup, Data Cleaning, Exploratory Data Analysis(EDA), SQL querying, and Solving Business Questions.
 - **Tools Used**: MS SQL Server, SQL Server Management Studio (SSMS).

 ## Conclusion